 Ingredients

-• 1 lb beef, flank or sirloin steak, thinly sliced
+• 1 lb flank steak, or sirloin steak, thinly sliced against the grain

 • 2 tablespoons brown sugar